mwkorver/lambda-gdal_translate/README.md

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
-but from AWS Lambda without much more than configuring the AWS Lambda function's memory and timeout settings.
-What makes this possible at scale is that your are working with data in [Amazon S3](https://aws.amazon.com/s3).
-You can read more about the USDA's NAIP data, which is available as part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).
+From AWS Lambda, you can do the same, but in a highly parallel way, without much more than configuring the Lambda function's memory and timeout settings.
+What makes this possible at scale is that you are working with data in [Amazon S3](https://aws.amazon.com/s3), rather than a traditional file system.
+This example uses USDA's NAIP data.
+You can read more about the NAIP data, which is available as part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).

 ## Usage